デフォルト表紙

 Product Code: 93046

-• Many government policies boast the world's largest per capita fleet of plug-in electric cars and offer several enticing incentives for buying electric vehicles.
+• In order to boost the fleet of plug-in electric cars, many government policies have been established to offer several enticing incentives for buying electric vehicles.
 For instance, there are currently more than 16,000 charging stations in Norway, up from just 3,000 in 2011.
-On all important routes, including the highest fast-charging station in the entire world, the Norwegian government has erected fast-charging stations every 50 km.
+On all important routes, including the highest fast-charging station in the entire world, the Norwegian government erected fast-charging stations every 50 km.
 EV charging stations appear to have a promising future in Norway.

 • There are several highly attractive incentives for electric vehicles globally.
-Overall, many countries signed Paris climate policy targets, which call for a 40% decrease in greenhouse gas emissions by 2030, which are supported by the automobile policy.
+Overall, many countries signed Paris Climate Policy targets, which call for a 40% decrease in greenhouse gas emissions by 2030, supported by the automobile policy.
 National vehicle targets, including the sale of entirely zero-emission cars by 2030, were already established by the National Transport Plan in 2017.
 Norway has also committed to reducing greenhouse gas emissions by at least 40% by 2030.
-These factors are all expected to boost the Norwegian electric car market over the forecast period.
+These factors are all expected to boost the growth of the Norwegian electric car market.

 Electric Cars Industry Overview

-The Global Electric Cars Market is fairly consolidated, with the top five companies occupying 71.50%.
-The major players in this market are BYD Motors Inc., General Motors Company, Groupe Renault, Tesla Inc. and Volkswagen AG (sorted alphabetically).
+The Electric Cars Market is moderately consolidated, with the top five companies occupying 44.50%.
+The major players in this market are BYD Auto Co.
+Ltd., Hyundai Motor Company, Tesla Inc., Toyota Motor Corporation and Volkswagen AG (sorted alphabetically).

 Additional Benefits: